 Founded in Melbourne in 1972 by insurance industry stalwart Richard Oliver, ROUM has a long and proud history.
-Below, Richard chats with Executive Director Adam Matteson on his and the company’s journey.
+Below, Richard chats with the ROUM team on his and the company’s journey.

 I started in insurance in 1953, in Melbourne with Lumley’s, sending most Australian business to London underwriters.
 After World War II, underwriters were mainly British and there were a handful of brokers here, all locally owned.
 But things soon changed.
 American insurers and brokers came onto the Australian scene.